House and Drinking Water in Thailand

 For help with ordering water, you can just ask your building manager, a neighborhood official, or a neighbor for information on who serves your neighborhood.
 In central Bangkok, you can just call the company Sprinkle at 02-712-7272, one of the best organized.

 Some people buy a standup water dispenser.
-Picking up a big bottle and putting it onto a dispenser is a challenge for a lady.
+Picking up a big bottle and putting it on top of a dispenser is a challenge for a lady, and could injure anybody if done wrong.
 The vendor will usually do so happily, but he may not be around when the bottle empties and you need to pick up the next one.

 Some people use water directly from the pump, but I fill a pitcher or two at a time, and reuse small plastic bottles, filling them up from the pump.

 Some people boil the tap water and drink that.
 However, you should be advised that if there are any toxins in the water, your body may still react to the toxins after it is boiled, even if the toxins are dead already.
 Freezing water into ice does not kill all the bacteria and viruses.

 When eating out, the water is generally safe.
 In cafes and restaurants, you have an option of buying a small bottle of water for your table or getting a glass of water without the bottle.
 The latter generally comes from a big bottle in the back, i.e., is the same as if you order your own small bottle.

 It is common for vendors to purchase large quantities of ice rather than produce it themselves.
 Ice is produced in factories that are licensed and inspected by the government.
 This ice is distributed to vendors all over.
 There are occasionally hygiene problems in packaging, transportation and storage, but not from the ice as it was produced at the factory, and it's extremely rare that anyone gets sick from it.

 Perhaps the greatest risk with water is the glass it's poured into.
 Is it clean?